Ferrocene: Metallation

+Further reaction gives the nitro, halo-, and borono derivatives.

 Redox chemistry

 Ferrocene undergoes a one-electron oxidation at around 0.4 V versus a saturated calomel electrode (SCE), becoming ferrocenium.
+Although the nomenclature is not internally consistent, ferrocenium is abbreviated Fc+.
 This reversible oxidation has been used as standard in electrochemistry as Fc+/Fc = 0.64 V versus the standard hydrogen electrode, however other values have been reported.
 Ferrocenium tetrafluoroborate is a common reagent.
 The remarkably reversible oxidation-reduction behaviour has been extensively used to control electron-transfer processes in electrochemical and photochemical systems.

 Substituents on the cyclopentadienyl ligands alters the redox potential in the expected way: electron-withdrawing groups such as a carboxylic acid shift the potential in the anodic direction (i.e. made more positive), whereas electron-releasing groups such as methyl groups shift the potential in the cathodic direction (more negative).
 Thus, decamethylferrocene is much more easily oxidised than ferrocene and can even be oxidised to the corresponding dication.
 Ferrocene is often used as an internal standard for calibrating redox potentials in non-aqueous electrochemistry.

 Stereochemistry of substituted ferrocenes

+Monosubstituted ferrocenes have the formula (C5H5)Fe(C5H4R).
+These derivatives are often referred to as ferrocenyl (abbreviated Fc) compounds.
+Examples include ferrocenyl aldehyde (FcCHO), ferrocenyl carboxylic acid (FcCO2H), and ferrocenyl methanol (FcCH2OH).
+When the substituent is chiral, then the entire molecule is chiral.